den1130/scprojects/README.md

 # scprojects
-These are some codes I wrote for stanCode, a coding education institution, during the employed period as the head teaching assistant.
+Hi, there are some codes I wrote for stanCode, a coding education institution, during the employed period as the head teaching assistant.